Personalized News Recommendation with Context Trees: Related Work

 \section{Related Work}

-In this work, we use recommender systems to suggest relevant and interesting news articles to readers.
-In general, there are two classes of recommender systems \cite{Adomavicius2005}: collaborative filtering \cite{Su2009} which recommend items based on preferences of similar users, and content-based systems \cite{Lops2011} which use content similarity of the items.
+In general, there are two classes of recommender systems: collaborative filtering~\cite{Su2009}, which use similar users' preferences to make recommendations, and content-based systems~\cite{Lops2011}, which use content similarity of news items.

-The earliest example where collaborative filtering is used for news recommendation is the Grouplens project which applies it to newsgroups \cite{Resnick1994, Konstan1997}.
+The Grouplens project is the earliest example of collaborative filtering for news recommendation, applied to newsgroups \cite{Resnick1994}.
 News aggregation systems such as Google News \cite{Das2007} also implement such algorithms.
-In their work, they use Probabilistic Latent Semantic Indexing and MinHash for clustering news items, and item covisitation for recommendation (i.e. where two news are clicked by the same user within a time frame).
-Their system builds a graph in which the nodes are the news stories and the edges represent the number of covisitations.
-Each of the approaches generates a score for a given news, which are aggregated into single score thanks to a linear combination.
+Google News uses the probabilistic latent semantic indexing and MinHash for clustering news items, and item covisitation for recommendation.
+Their system builds a graph where the nodes are the stories and the edges represent the number of covisitations.
+Each of the approaches generates a score for a given news, aggregated into a single score using a linear combination.

-Content-based recommendation is more common for news personalisation \cite{Billsus1999, Ahn2007, IJntema2010, Abel2011}.
+Content-based recommendation is more common for news personalization \cite{Billsus1999, Ahn2007, IJntema2010}.
 NewsWeeder \cite{Lang1995} is probably the first content-based approach for recommendations, but applied to newsgroups.
 NewsDude \cite{Billsus1999} and more recently YourNews \cite{Ahn2007} implemented a content-based system.
-They both use Term Frequency-Inverse Document Frequency (TF-IDF) and the cosine similarity between TF-IDF vectors to generate the recommendations.
-NewsDude has a model for long-term interests and another for short-term interests.
-The long-term model represents news stories as Boolean feature vectors, where each feature indicates the presence/absence of pre-selected words.
-A na\"{\i}ve Bayesian classifier is used with these vectors.
-Short-term interests are captured by converting news stories into a TF-IDF vector and applying the $k$ nearest neighbours algorithm with cosine similarity.